The Holiday-Season Airfare Challenge

 Book Your Tickets Early

-The most common advice was to use a tool like *SkyScanner or Google Flights to track fares to your destination and book your December tickets in the summer or early fall.
+The most common advice is to use a tool like flighthub or Google Flights to track fares to your destination and book your December tickets in the summer or early fall.

 Anna Belle of Kids Travel Books says, “When I was a travel agent for flights from Orlando, prices for airline tickets would go way up after the Labor Day holiday week.
 It’s like that holiday happens and it gets people thinking about December.”